gnm668/Type-writer/README.md

 When the game is first initalized, I assigned a range to the game named "randomizer".

-Words spawn at a random rate based on whether there are no words currently on the board, or if the two random numbers are equal to each other.
+Words spawn at a random rate based on whether there are no words currently on the board, or if the two random numbers within the game's "randomizer" range are equal to each other.

 ### Scaling of Difficulty, Points per Word, and Spawn Rate